Dynamic Network Control for Confidential Multi-hop Communications

 Let $U^*$ be the optimal value of the objective function of the problem (\ref{objective_func_fixed}-\ref{secrecy_const_fixed}) obtained by the aforementioned stationary policy.
 Also let ${\lambda_s}^*$ be optimal traffic arrival rates found as the solution of the same problem.
 In particular, the optimal input rate ${\lambda_s}^*$ could in principle be achieved by the simple backlog-independent admission control algorithm of new arrival $A_s(t)$ for a given commodity $s$ in block $t$ independently with probability $\zeta_s={\lambda_s}^*/\lambda_s$.

-Also, since ${\lambda_s}^*$ is in the achievable rate region, i.e., arrival rates are strictly interior of the rate region, there must exist a stationary scheduling and rate allocation policy that is independent of queue backlogs and satisfies the followings:
+Also, since ${\lambda_s}^*$ is in the achievable rate region, i.e., arrival rates are strictly interior of the rate region, there must exist a stationary scheduling and rate allocation policy that is independent of queue backlogs and satisfies the following:

+Note that as we consider stationary and ergodic policies, long-term averages in \eqref{eq:opt-conds-1}-\eqref{eq:opt-conds-3} correspond to expectations of the same variables as in \eqref{drift_final}.
 Clearly, any stationary policy should satisfy \eqref{drift_final}.
 Recall that our proposed policy minimizes the right hand side (RHS) of \eqref{drift_final}, and hence, any other stationary policy (including the optimal policy) has a higher RHS value than the one attained by our policy.
 In particular, the stationary policy that satisfies \eqref{eq:opt-conds-1}-\eqref{eq:opt-conds-3}, and implements aforementioned probabilistic admission control can be used to obtain an upper bound for the RHS of our proposed policy.
 Inserting \eqref{eq:opt-conds-1}-\eqref{eq:opt-conds-3} into \eqref{drift_final}, we obtain the following upper bound for our policy:

-This is exactly in the form of Lyapunov Optimization Theorem given in~\cite{Neely}, and hence, we can obtain bounds on the performance of the proposed policy and the sizes of queue backlogs as given in Theorem \ref{thm:optimalcontrol-1}. \endproof
+This is exactly in the form of Lyapunov Optimization Theorem given in~\cite{Georgiadis}, and hence, we can obtain bounds on the performance of the proposed policy and the sizes of queue backlogs as given in Theorem \ref{thm:optimalcontrol-1}.